Biff Tannen: Biff's relationships

-In 1955, Biff coveted Lorraine Baines who did not return the sentiments.
-In the original 1985, Biff's marital status is unknown as no mention of a wife was ever made in the trilogy.
+In 1955, Biff covets Lorraine Baines, who does not return the sentiments.
+In the original 1985, Biff's marital status is unknown as no mention of a wife is ever made in the trilogy.

-The alternate 1985 reveals that Lorraine, widowed after the murder of George McFly, ended up marrying Biff in 1973 so that her children could live a better life.
-In a video clip after their wedding, Biff is asked, "how does it feel?", to which he replies, "third time's the charm".
+The alternate 1985 reveals that Lorraine, widowed after the murder of George, ended up marrying Biff in 1973.
+In a video clip after their wedding, Biff is asked, "How does it feel?", to which he replies, "Third time's the charm", implying that he had two previous wives in this continuity.